krishanu-d/krishanu-d/README.md

 Doing my major in Computer Science and Engineering.

-Skills:  JS / HTML / CSS
+Skills:  JS / HTML / CSS / Angular / NodeJS / MySQL / React Native

-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning React Native and Solidity.
 - 📫 How to reach me: krishanuprabhu@gmail.com
 - ⚡ Fun fact: I play drums/tabla.
 I also like to go for swims.